Divorce Vs Separation In Singapore: Making The Right Choice

 Is Separation Required Before Filing For Divorce?

-No, judicial or deed of separation is not mandatory before filing for Divorce in Singapore.
+No, a judicial or deed of separation is not mandatory before filing for Divorce in Singapore.
 While it may be pursued as an alternative, couples can initiate Divorce proceedings without prior separation.
 However, separation for three years or more can be used to prove the marriage is irretrievably broken, which is a ground for Divorce.

 Can I File For A Divorce Immediately?